Final check

 Notification

-Applicants will be notified in writing the outcome of their application once the assessment process has been finalised.
-Successful applicants will receive a contract, which needs to be signed and returned before grant funds are paid.
+Successful applicants will receive a contract and supplier creation form, which needs to be signed and returned before grant funds are paid.

 Grant acquittal